Things to Avoid While Buying a New Home

-Don't make expensive purchases.
-Although you may be listing ways to turn your new house into a showplace, avoid major purchases like appliances, electronics, or expensive furnishings.
-We also recommend that you avoid vacations and vehicle purchases until your loan closes.
-Financing new stainless steel appliances with a store card or a bank credit card could put your credit worthiness at risk when you need it the most.
-Using cash to buy big items can also create a bad idea: many lending institutions consider your cash on hand when approving your mortgage loan.
+Don't empty your wallet on big-ticket items Although you may be dreaming of ways to turn your new home into a showplace, avoid big ticket purchases like appliances, electronics, or expensive furnishings.
+You will also want to keep away from vacations and vehicle purchases until your loan closes.
+Financing your stainless steel appliances with a store card or a bank credit card could put your credit worthiness at risk when you need it the most.
+It's even a red flag to make those big-ticket purchases using cash.
+Lending Institutions are examining your cash on hand when considering your loan.

-Amity Mortgage LLC can answer questions about these "Don'ts" and many others.
-Give us a call at 2037296681.
+At Amity Mortgage LLC, we answer questions about this process every day.
+Give us a call: 2037296681.

 Got a Question?